brynhayder/brynhayder.github.io/_posts/2019-04-02-neural-tangent-kernel.md

 \]
 and the final line is the correspondingly induced norm.

-We see that if this kernel is positive definite, then the cost will converge to a global optimum.
+We see that if this kernel is positive definite, then the cost will converge to a global optima on $\F$.
 In the paper it is shown that at (Gaussian) initialisation the kernel is indeed positive definite in the infinite width limit, and, also in the infinite width limit, that it remains approximately constant throughout training.